system76/docs/_articles/backup-files.md

 -   Automatic: Data is automatically backed up.
 Manual copies work well in some cases, but automatic backups makes sure it's always fresh, and that nothing is lost if a manual backup isn't performed
 -   Accessible: Data needs to be able to be retrieved.
 Data has to be able to be restored easily if the original is lost.
--   Secure: Data needs to be only accessible by by the owner.
+-   Secure: Data needs to be only accessible by the owner.
 Cloud solutions are great, but additional steps need taken to make sure the data is private.
 -   Distributed: Data needs to be in multiple places.
 If all the data is in one location, the risk for data loss increases.

 ### User Files